SKKU-SecLab/SmartMark/README.md

 <br>

 ## Requirements
+We have confirmed that SmartMark can be executed on a 64-bit Ubuntu 18.04 system with Python3.9 and Java 11.0.17.

-- Install Python3
+- Install Python3.9
+  (sudo apt install python3.9)

-- Install Java
+- Install Java >= 11.0.8
+  (sudo apt install openjdk-11-jdk)

-- Install [EtherSolve](https://github.com/SeUniVr/EtherSolve_ICPC2021_ReplicationPackage.git) (EtherSolve builds the control flow graph of a smart contract, which is used as input of *SmartMark*)
+- Download the executable EtherSolve (https://github.com/SeUniVr/EtherSolve_ICPC2021_ReplicationPackage.git) Jar file (EtherSolve builds the control flow graph of a smart contract, which is used as input of *SmartMark*) (The official EtherSolve tool has been tested with Java 11.0.8, so we believe that version or about will technically do)

 To execute the *SmartMark* program, the pycryptodome python package needs to be installed.
 The installation command is as follows:

 ```bash
 pip3 install pycryptodome
 ```

-We have confirmed that *SmartMark* can be executed on a 64-bit Ubuntu 18.04 system with Python3.9.

 ## Installation